binance/binance-spot-api-docs/rest-api.md

   "type": "MARKET",
   "side": "SELL",
   "strategyId": 1,               // This is only visible if the field was populated on order placement.
-  "strategyType": 1000000        // This is only visible if the field was populated on order placement.
+  "strategyType": 1000000,       // This is only visible if the field was populated on order placement.
+  "workingTime": 1507725176595,
+  "selfTradePreventionMode": "NONE"
 }
 ```